 Why WhatsApp Business Notification is Better than SMS Notification

 For years, businesses have relied on SMS services to send notifications.
 But as WhatsApp has increased in popularity compared to SMS for various reasons, companies increasingly prefer sending a WhatsApp business notification over an SMS notification.

 WhatsApp Business Notification vs SMS Notification: Deliverability

-Deliverability measures the percentage of notifications that reaches the intended recipient.
+Deliverability measures the percentage of notifications that reach the intended recipient.
 Due to the nature of some channels, some notifications may never make it to the recipients.

 WhatsApp is among the most reliable channels for sending notifications, with a high deliverability rate of close to 100 percent.
 Customers will receive your WhatsApp push notification wherever they are, as long as they have an internet connection.

 SMS notifications have lower deliverability than WhatsApp notifications, even though they work without an internet connection.
 This is because SMS notifications undergo a process called carrier filtering.

 Designed to protect mobile subscribers from spam and fraud, SMS carriers remove messages they consider inappropriate.
 All SMS notifications are subject to carrier filtering.
 If filtered, SMS notifications will not be forwarded to the recipient.
 It’s not always possible to know for certain when an SMS notification has been filtered.

 When it comes to deliverability, WhatsApp Business notification is an obvious winner.
 In the next section, you’ll learn about the setup requirements and time for both a WhatsApp notification and an SMS notification.

 WhatsApp Business Notification vs SMS Notification: Setup Requirements & Time